This program has limited slots. Wait list slots available.

 The Arizona mountains are well regarded for their bountiful lakes, and streams, for freshwater and fly fishing.
 Camp Geronimo is in the center of it all, which makes our Fish Camp such a great opportunity for youth and parents looking for a new advanced summer camping experience.
 This is not your grandfather’s cane pole fishing experience!

-Fish Camp is a high-end angling program offered in partnership with Trout Unlimited and the Grand Canyon Council, BSA.
+Fish Camp is a hands-on, immersive adventure offered in partnership with Trout Unlimited and the Grand Canyon Council, BSA.
 Participants will learn the ecology necessary to select proper fly or bait, understand where to cast, and master the art provoking fish to attack your fly or lure.

 Who is Fish Camp for?